Kaloyand22/Programma/README.md

 This included setting up the main program flow (Main), creating the console-based user interfacea and implementing the board logic..

 I also implemented the Piece abstraction and the PieceFactory, which handles the creation of chess pieces in a centralized way.
+While working with Marcell, we helped each other and it was interesting to develop a program like that.

 Marcell- I made the game engine, the commands and strategies.
 Basically, the core functionality of the application.
 I also helped
 Kaloyan a lot with how the foundations of the app should be put together, including the Board's functionality/logic.